microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

 The SerialDevice class will be used to enumerate, connect, read, and write to the serial devices connected to the device.

-**NOTE:** The SerialDevice class can be used only for supported USB-to-TTL devices (on PC and UpBoard).
+**NOTE:** The SerialDevice class can be used only for supported USB-to-TTL devices (on PC and UP Board).

 For accessing the serial port, you must add the **DeviceCapability** to the **Package.appxmanifest** file in your project.